 Sarsfield Credit Union Limited is regulated by the Central Bank of Ireland.
 Loans are subject to approval.
-Terms & Conditions apply.
 If you do not meet the repayments on your loan, your account will go into arrears.
 This may affect your credit rating which may limit your ability to access credit in the future.
-Terms & Conditions apply.